YassinAnalytics/saas-analytics-retail/README.md

  ![image](https://github.com/user-attachments/assets/eaeb5d95-3513-4ec7-8890-c09f531e146e)

 This part is about the products and is meant for the product overview for the logistics and supply chains team.
-From it they can monitor all the deliveries, stock filling by product, while getting updated information from the shops and warehouse thanks for the stock management system of the company
+From it they can monitor all the deliveries, stock filling by product, while getting updated information from the shops and warehouse thanks for the stock management system of the company.

  ![image](https://github.com/user-attachments/assets/a57999a2-1ec6-44af-b8d1-a7cd344f4b30)